amanda7641/WRAAM/README.md

 ### Overview
 WRAAM (Work Request and Asset Manager) will allow administrator created users to create and search for work requests, marking them as complete when the work is finished.
-This website will be directed toward the needs of a small University or college, focusing on cutting costs with a self-owned application and solving issues that cannot be resolved with a web application not specifically created for their needs.
+This website will be directed toward the needs of a small education or business campus, focusing on cutting costs with a self-owned application and solving issues that cannot be resolved with a web application not specifically created for their needs.

 ### Features
--**Save and Edit Work Requests:** User should be able to create and edit work requests so that other users can view what work needs to be done and get updated information.
+-**Save and Edit Work Requests:** User should be able to create and edit the status of work requests so that other users can view what work needs to be done and get updated information.

 -**Search Work Requests:** Users will be able to view all work requests and filter them to find the work request that they are looking for.

 -**User login:** Users can login once an administrator has created an account for them.
 Nothing should be accessible without first logging in.

--**Add Users:** Adminstrators should be able to add new users as more employees are hired, this way they have control over who can access the information.
-Later adding a delete user option would be great.
+-**Add Users:** Administrators should be able to add new users as more employees are hired, this way they have control over who can access the information.
+This means that a user should also be able to change their password, since the original will be initialized by the administrator.
+Later adding a delete user, or deactivate user, option would be helpful.

--**Search and View Buildings:** Users will be able to view and search through buildings to find more detailed information, these buildings cannot be edited by users.
-Only an administrator can add or edit buildings.
+-**View Buildings and Add:** Users will be able to view the list of buildings that are in the database, these buildings cannot be edited by users.
+Only an administrator can add new buildings.

 -**Home Page/Dashboard:** User should have a landing page that makes the web application more accessible and easier to use.
 This would include adding a graph of work orders in each building if there is time.

 ### Technologies
 Java 8